Jean Marie.

 Though they’d been gone for decades, as he explained, I could still feel the ache.

-I held back my own tears as I listened to this man tell me his life.
+I fought back my own tears as I listened—my earlier irritation long forgotten, replaced by a hungry curiosity—as this man unfolded the story of his life.

-“We had our ups and downs,” he said.
+“We had our ups and downs,” he explained.
 “When things were bad, I’d put on my jacket and go for a walk.
 We always came back to each other.”

 Time passed.

-I reached for his hand as tears slid down his face.
+I reached tenderly for his weathered hand as tears slid down his face.

-“If I die today,” he said, “I’ll die happy.
+“If I die today,” he choked, “I’ll die happy.
 We had a great life.”

 “Thank you,” I said, “for telling me all of this.”